 There are a range of government funded programmes which enable you to access work and earn while you gain a qualification.
-For further details visit the Department of Employment and Learning website – Insert Link here or speak to the careers officer in the local training and Employment office.
+For further details visit the Department for the Economy website.

 Most people start at introductory level by completing short courses or a level two qualification.
 Other’s may enter the sector on completion of GCSE’s, A’ Levels or Higher National Certificates/Diploma and degree programmes.

 Before embarking on a training course or qualification, you should consider the area you would like to work and match this with an appropriate qualification.

 The focus of the setting is a key element in determining what a relevant qualification might be.
 The aim and focus of the setting will guide what staff do.
 For example a setting with a focus on education may ask for a childcare qualification while a setting that focuses on play and promoting play is likely to ask for a playwork qualification.

 Another important factor is the age range of children attending the setting.
 Childcare qualifications cover a broad age range of 0 to 12, but you may focus on one age range when completing course work in order to provide evidence for the qualification.
 This may not provide the relevant experience or knowledge for the older age range and therefore not be suitable for a play or out of school setting.